Free Trial

 • Most meme stocks had heavy levels of short interest, which resulted in parabolic short squeezes.

-If you were an active trader during the early months of 2021, you could watch the meme stock rally unfold in real-time.
+If you were an active trader during the early months of 2021, you could watch the meme stock rally unfold in real time.
 Investors and institutions will study the events of that time for decades as immense fortunes were made (and lost) in just a few weeks.
+While meme stocks are fizzling out today, it's important to understand how the craze came about and whether these companies are still worthy of our capital in the present day.

-What is a Meme Stock?
+What Is a Meme Stock?

-The meme stock meaning piggybacks on this viral nature as many traders flocked to these stocks due to repeated pushing on Reddit, Facebook, Twitter, Instagram and other social media outlets.
+To understand meme stocks and pick the next meme stock, you'll need to understand the meme definition.
+In a broad sense, a meme is simply an imitation, such as an image or video spread around the internet.
+The name "meme stock" piggybacks on this viral nature as many traders flocked to these stocks due to repeated pushing on Reddit, Facebook, Twitter, TikTok, Instagram and other social media outlets.
 News of these stocks spread like wildfire throughout the internet, causing lots of dollars to flow in from various sources.

 How Social Media Influences Meme Stocks